 There are 3.6 million Medicare beneficiaries in the state of Texas.
 That means that there are 3.6 million very different people with unique needs.
 That’s why even though Medicare is a federally regulated program, there are hundreds of different Texas Medicare plans.
-Thankfully, we have knowledgeable benefits advisors all throughout the state of Texas that can help you pick the right plan with the right coverage for you and your needs.
+Thankfully, we have knowledgeable licensed agents all throughout the state of Texas that can help you pick the right plan with the right coverage for you and your needs.

 All Medicare beneficiaries must start with Part A and Part B. Part A covers hospital visits, while Part B covers doctor visits.
 Then, you must enroll in prescription drug coverage.
 You can do this either by adding a standalone Part D plan or switching to a Medicare Advantage plan (otherwise known as Part C).
 Medicare Advantage plans include Part A, Part B, Part D, and additional benefits like dental, vision, hearing, and fitness plans.

 If Medicare Advantage is not right for you, you can instead opt for Medicare Supplements, otherwise known as Medigap.
 Texas Medigap plans help you pay for your copayments, coinsurance, and deductibles.
 There are ten different types of Medicare Supplement plans in Texas, but not all of them will be good options for you.
 One of our agents can help you pick the best option for you and your needs.

 Medicare Advantage plans are great options if you’re looking for more coverage than what Original Medicare will provide.
 Medicare Advantage Texas plans can vary based on where you live within the state and what amount of coverage you need.
 You can look for a plan that covers a few things you need, like prescription drugs and hearing aids, or you can look for a plan that covers everything from your wheelchair to a car service to get you to your pharmacy or doctor.